seamplex/feenox/doc/tutorials/320-thermal/README.md

 >
 > 1. Rewrite the radiation boundary condition as a convection condition.
 Hint: note that $T^4 - T_\text{ref}^4$ is a difference of squares.
 > Look for `radiation-as-convection.fee` in FeenoX's `tests` directory for the answer.
 > 2. Explain why the solver converges even though there are no prescribed temperature conditions.
-Hint: think it as a convection condition.
+Hint: think of it as a convection condition.

 ## Temperature-dependent conductivity

 Another general source of non-linearity in engineering problems modeled as PDEs is due to material properties depending on the unknown.
-For heat conduction, this is true when the thermal conductivity depends on the temperature as a certain function $k(T)$.
+For steady-state heat conduction, this happens when the thermal conductivity depends on the temperature as a certain function $k(T)$.
 In general, this dependency is given either using

-  a. an algebraic expression with a correlation to experimental data, or
+  a. an algebraic expression with a correlation of experimental data, or
   b. a pointwise-defined "table" with the actual experimental data

 FeenoX can understand both of them.